jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

 The sound file you downloaded from the R drive is a recording a bison eating `yell-YELLBisonEating150313.mp3`.
 Have a listen to it using the default audio player on your computer.

-1. To make it easier to see your changes, set the map's inital center to the same location as the Yellowstone popup.
+1. To make it easier to see your changes, set the map's initial center to the same location as the Yellowstone popup.
 2. Locate the popup for marker 3 `popup3_content`
 3. Append a string containing an [HTML audio tag](https://www.w3schools.com/tags/tag_audio.asp){:target="_blank"} .
     ```javascript